 Honors College Faculty

 Hayan Charara is a poet, children’s book author, essayist, and editor.
-His three poetry books, Something Sinister (Carnegie Mellon, 2016), The Sadness of Others (Carnegie Mellon, 2006) and The Alchemist's Diary (Hanging Loose, 2001).
-He also edited Inclined to Speak: An Anthology of Contemporary Arab American Poetry (University of Arkansas, 2008), and his children’s book, The Three Lucys (Lee & Low Books, 2015), received the New Voices Award Honor.
+His three poetry books include, Something Sinister (Carnegie Mellon, 2016), The Sadness of Others (Carnegie Mellon, 2006) and The Alchemist's Diary (Hanging Loose, 2001).
+His children’s book, The Three Lucys (Lee & Low Books, 2015), received the New Voices Award Honor.
+He also edited Inclined to Speak: An Anthology of Contemporary Arab American Poetry (University of Arkansas, 2008).
 He is the recipient of a National Endowment of Arts fellowship, the Lucille Joy Prize for poetry from the University of Houston’s creative writing program, and the Arab American Book Award.
 He is a founding editor of the Etel Adnan Poetry Series, a prize published by the University of Arkansas Press for first and second poetry books by writers of Arab heritage.
-He earned his BA in English from Wayne State University, a master's degree from the Center for Experimental Humanities at New York University (formally the Draper Program in Humanities and Social Thought), and a PhD from the University of Houston's Literature and Creative Writing Program.
+He earned his bachelor's in English from Wayne State University, a master's degree from the Center for Experimental Humanities at New York University (formally the Draper Program in Humanities and Social Thought), and a doctorate from the University of Houston's Literature and Creative Writing Program.
 He has taught at the university level since 1998.